nandanv2702/blog/content/posts/idea-list/index.md

 2. What I'm excited to learn about
 3. Where I see this going in the future / the applications of full-stack development

+    > Overall theme: full-stack development, programming, and how thinking differently can help you come up with creative solutions to problems in industry / personal life

 ```js
 console.log("this is just here so there's a gap lol");
 ```